smart48/smt-nginx/README.md

 # Smart48 Nginx

-Smart48 Nginx Docker Image in progress.
+Smart48 Nginx Docker Image to work together with the Laravel app image.
+Cannot run by itself.
+Needs PHP FPM up and running as it is linked to it.

-If you get the following error:
+So if you get the following error:

 ```
 2020/06/02 06:26:21 [emerg] 1#1: host not found in upstream "php-fpm:9000" in /etc/nginx/conf.d/upstream.conf:1